 - Discuss the types of future projects and opportunities for assignments.
 Refer to Individual Development Plan (IDP).

 - Promote networking opportunities.

-- Continue to communicate department and UC Davis vision and mission.
+- Continue to communicate department and UC Davis vision.

-- Be sure your new employee is aware of the Office of Campus Community Relations.
+- Be sure your new employee is aware of Diversity, Equity & Inclusion.

 - Identify strengths and determine what knowledge, skills, abilities and assignments will complement or enhance them.

-- Identify areas where employee needs to grow and improve to achieve competencies related to job.
+- Identify areas where employee needs to grow and improve to achieve competencies related to their job.

 - Hold monthly meetings to review performance expectations and goal achievement.